-Following observation, a DOPS form should be completed by the assessor with the trainee present.
+At the end of the discussion, a mini-CEX form should be completed with the trainee present.
 Workplace-based assessments should be recorded in the Learning Environment for Pathology Trainees (LEPT) system.
 The LEPT system is an ePortfolio to capture trainees' progress during training.
 It records workplace-based assessments including multi-source feedback (MSF) and includes a functionality to support the Annual Review of Competence Progression (ARCP) process.
 However, the printable workplace-based assessment forms on the College website will still be available, for instances when trainees/assessors do not have direct access to a PC/internet when the assessment is being conducted.
 In such cases, it is expected that the forms will be used to record the assessment with the intention of transferring the contents to the LEPT system either by the trainee or assessor.